Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 1. Good and bad (or preferred and not preferred) practices in and of DAOs
 2. Potential organizing principles that we would expect an [[Clarify Conceptual Framework|Ideal DAO (ID)]] to put into practice
-### Updated
+### Updated on 2024-05-01

-Conduct a literature review (unsure of specific method currently) to answer the following questions:
+Conduct a literature review of academic and grey lit. (unsure of specific method currently) to answer the following questions:

-1. what principles can serve as guidance for good governance in DAOs?
+1. What principles can serve as guidance for good governance in DAOs?
 	- how do they reflect general principles for good gov (from ISO standard) in organizations, and how do they expand upon them (in the digital context?)?
 2. What constitutes DAO identity?
 	- Can we use DAO identity as a normative yardstick (i.e., benchmark)?